Garage Slab Slope Code: Comprehensive Guide

 A liquid, lighter than water, such as gasoline or petroleum oil, will flow faster than water.
 The Liquid Flow Conversions PDF from RegO puts the flow rate of gasoline at 1.17 and that of petroleum oil at 1.07 times that of water, respectively.

-What Should be the Minimum Garage Floor Slope?
+What Should the Minimum Garage Floor Slope Be?

 This question does not have a very clear-cut answer.
 I hope that the following advice is helpful.

-1. The IRC states that there must be a slope, but it does not give a number.
+1. IRC Requirement: The IRC mandates a slope but does not specify a precise value.

 Slope